Curriculum Guide

 (Offered second semester) (1 SEMESTER/0.5 credit) Grades 11-12

 In her personal memoir, Lucy Grealy writes, “Beauty, as defined by society at large, seemed to be only about who was best at looking like everyone else.”
 If this is true, how does the literature that surrounds us help us to reinforce or reject this idea?
-What harm and damage have we inherited for decades?
 In this course, we will consider what images and texts have shaped our society’s narrative of what makes someone beautiful.
-We will approach each text with a critical, intersectional lens, asking ourselves what messages—intended or not—the text is sending.
-We will study mainstream images and advertisements in order to consider how we’ve internalized certain messages about beauty and masculinity.
-Students will respond to our textual studies in myriad ways, including written analysis, creative responses, and other multi-genre projects.
+Using critical works, essays, memoir, novels, and visuals, we will approach each text with a critical, intersectional lens, asking ourselves how these messages are still relevant (or not) today.
+Students will respond in myriad ways, including written analysis, creative responses, and other multi-genre projects.

-Some texts may include Lucy Grealy’s Autobiography Of A Face, Kali Fajardo-Anstine’s Sabrina & Corina, Carmen Maria Machado’s’s Her Body and Other Stories, Melissa Fabos’s Girlhood.
-Additionally, we’ll study films and documentaries such as Straight/Curve: Redefining Body Image.
+Possible works include Lucy Grealy’s Autobiography Of A Face, Franz Kafka’s Metamorphosis, Claudia Rankine’s Citizen, Carmen Maria Machado's Her Body and Other Stories, and Melissa Fabos’s Girlhood.
+Additionally, we’ll study visual texts, including films, advertisements, and television.

 CREATIVE NONFICTION US1595